pgunasekara/mobilityai/JobAd.md

 # Description

 MobilityAI is a team from McMaster University researching Human Activity Recognition (HAR) in conjunction with Juravinski Hospital.
 We are using a wireless sensor band to record patient mobility data and extract activity information using machine learning.
 We currently have 3 positions available, focusing on Frontend, Backend and Machine Learning respectively.
+This project is openly developed at https://github.com/pgunasekara/4zp6.
+If you would like additional information about the project, take a look at the [README](https://github.com/pgunasekara/4zp6/blob/master/README.md).

 ## Frontend